Skip to main content

 Note

-An account used to run the application must have appropriate permissions at the Database Server.
+An account used to run the application must have appropriate permissions at the database server.
 You can use an administrative account for training purposes and set up a limited account later (see Database Security References lesson).

-Your local database located at the Developer Workstation may contain objects created while developing and debugging an application.
-If you want this data to be accessible to end-users, create a backup of the database at the Developer Workstation and restore it to the Database Server.
-For this purpose, use the Microsoft SQL Server Management Studio.
+6. Your local database on the Developer Workstation may contain objects created while developing and debugging an application.
+If you want this data to be accessible to users, create a database backup on the Developer Workstation and restore it on the database server with Microsoft SQL Server Management Studio.
 Connect to a local database server at the Developer Workstation.
 Right-click your database name in Object Explorer and choose Tasks | Back Up… | Database….
 Select a backup destination in the invoked dialog and click OK.
-Connect to the Database Server.
+Connect to the database server.
 Right-click your database name in Object Explorer and choose Tasks | Restore… | Database….
 Select the backup file in the invoked dialog and click OK.
-Run the application.
-You will see objects created when developing and debugging the application.
+Run the application to view the objects created when developing and debugging the application.

 Note